A Distance-preserving Matrix Sketch: Conclusion

 \subsection{Acknowledgment}

 Supporting materials, including source code, are available at \url{https://github.com/hrluo/DistancePreservingMatrixSketch}.
-Wilkinson devised the row and column algorithms, wrote the main section of the paper, and coded the Java application.
+Wilkinson devised the row and column algorithms, wrote the main section of the paper, coded the Java applications and the dataset evaluations.
 Luo devised the proofs, wrote the Appendix, coded the R and Python versions, and edited the paper.
+The authors especially thank one of the reviewers for valuable suggestions.